 Just as in the large group sessions, in order for small group sessions to be interactive, students must attend having already prepared the study of a case proposed by the lecturer.
-There will be classroom discussion on the solutions offered by the student, and concepts will be explained and questions answered.
-The lecturer may pose other issues pertinent to the case to stimulate classroom discussion.
+While discussion between students is actively promoted by the lecturer in each session, the main theoretical concepts will be explained.